Alejandro-FA/UPF-Deep_Learning/P3/report.md

 ## First attempts (a failure after failure story)

 First of all we started tinkering with the provided models in the examples by changing kernel sizes and adding or removing some layers.
 After trying dozens of different combinations we did not obtain any meaningful result.
-Our best result was a `90 %` accuracy with more than `150k` parameters.
+Our best result was a $90 \%$ accuracy with more than `150k` parameters.

 Now that we have a bit more of perspective, it seems that we were too focused on following the common approach of doubling the number of channels while reducing the image resolution in half.
 Furthermore, we did not try more than 4 layers because the number of parameters grew too rapidly.

 ## Moving towards well-known architectures

-Given the poor results obtained and the amount of time lost without any meaningful improvement, we decided to put more tought into our network design.
+Given the poor results obtained and the amount of time lost without any meaningful improvement, we decided to put more thought into our network design.
 So, as suggested in class, we read over the papers of some well-known architectures: [MobileNetV2](https://arxiv.org/pdf/1801.04381.pdf), [InceptionNet](https://arxiv.org/pdf/1409.4842v1.pdf ) and the [VGGNet](https://arxiv.org/pdf/1409.1556.pdf).

 Our **first attempt** was to replicate the general structure of *MobileNetV2* (with a very simplified version of the bottleneck layer).
-Although we expected better results, we obtained a much worse result of around `60 %` of accuracy.
+Although we expected better results, we obtained a much worse result of around $60 \%$ of accuracy.
 Our immediate conclusion was that our simplifications were too extreme.
 Instead of putting more work into it, we decided to go back to VGG since it seemed a better starting point.

 Our **second attempt** was to combine two already existing architectures, **Inception** and **VGG**.
 We first started with the naïve approach of joining the two models (so the output size of Inception had to match the VGG input).
-The results after the first executions were not better (around `89%`) while the number of parameters increased a lot.
+The results after the first executions were not better (around $89\%$) while the number of parameters increased a lot.
 At this point we had already been working in this problem for many hours.
 So, we decided to take a break, read more information and talk with our teacher.

 Once again, since we did not obtain any meaningful result during this process, we do not find interesting to provide more details about this phase.